proveuswrong/dynamic-script-tp/README.md

 # dynamic-script-tp

-Dynamic script of the Truth Post for Kleros arbitration
+Dynamic script of the Truth Post.
+Required for MetaEvidence files of Kleros.

+Incomplete.